Famous Cemeteries of The United States

 Much like other New York cemeteries like Woodlawn and Green-Wood, Calvary was created as a result of the 1847 New York City law that prohibited burials on the island of Manhattan.

-Even though the cemetery was consecrated in 1848, there are tombs dated back to the 1700s when there was a private cemetery there.
+Even though the cemetery was consecrated in 1848, there are tombs dating back to the 1700s when there was a private cemetery there.

 The Catholic cemetery reflects New York City’s immigration patterns with a large portion of the earlier -mid-1800s- tombs belonging to the Irish community that that was so populous at the time.